lmalmud/FlashSmith/tutorial.md

 ```bash
 python -m venv .venv && source .venv/bin/activate
 ```
 This line is two commands (separated by &&).
 The first one creates a viftual environment named ```.venv``` to isolate the project's dependencies from the global Python isntallation.
 The second command activates the virtual environment so that the following Python and pip commands operate within it.
 Note you'll have to activate your virtual environment every time you start up.
-For windows, this is: ```py -m venv .venv && .venv\Scripts\activate```
+For windows, this is: ```py -m venv .venv && .venv\Scripts\activate```.

 ```bash
 pip install -U pip